Sonia Melnikova-Raich

 Cross-cultural Consulting

-Twenty years of experience in translation in a variety of areas for corporate and private clients.
-Provide accurate certified translation of academic records and legal and business documents, as well as linguistic analysis of company and product names, localization and cultural adjustment of marketing materials.
-Published author of literary translations from Russian into English and from English into Russian (see Published Translations).
+Twenty five years in translation for a variety of topics for government, corporate, and private clients.
+Certified translation of academic records and legal and business documents; linguistic analysis of company and product names; localization and cultural adjustment of marketing materials.
+Published author of literary and legal translations from Russian and English.

-Fifteen years of experience Interpreting for depositions, arbitration, mediation, and trials (civil litigation; criminal cases; business, intellectual property and real estate disputes; adoptions; personal injury; workers' compensation; hate crime).
-Worked for U.S. Federal Court, Superior Court of California, London Court of International Arbitration, U.S. Immigration & Naturalization Services, San Francisco District Attorney's and Public Defender's Offices, Workers' Compensation Appeals Board, Department of Health and Human Services; and major local, national and international law firms (see Testimonials & Clients).
+Twenty years of experience interpreting for depositions, arbitration and trials in criminal and civil courts, including business, intellectual property and real estate disputes, divorce, adoptions, personal injury, workers' compensation.
+Provided services to The Hague Permanent Court of Arbitration, The London Court of International Arbitration, U.S. Federal Court, Superior Court of California, INS/USCIS, San Francisco District Attorney's and Public Defender's Offices, and major national and international law firms.

 Classroom interpreter for USAID and USIA educational programs.
-Delegation interpreter for visiting Russian business leaders during their meetings with Secretary of State Colin Powell and members of the U.S. Congress.
-Consecutive and simultaneous conference interpreter.
-Interpreted for Senators Richard Lugar, Diane Feinstein, Barbara Boxer; San Francisco Mayor Willie Brown; world-famous musician Mstislav Rostropovich, poet Yevgeny Yevtushenko, and many other high-profile political and cultural figures.
+Delegation interpreter for Russian business leaders in meetings with Secretary of State Colin Powell and members of the U.S. Senate and Congress, including Richard Lugar, Diane Feinstein, Barbara Boxer, Richard Gephardt, and others.
+Interpreted for world-famous musician Mstislav Rostropovich, poet Yevgeny Yevtushenko, and many other high-profile political and cultural figures.

-Program coordinator and group facilitator for educational programs sponsored by USAID; USIA; Bureau of Educational & Cultural Affairs, U.S. Department of State; Center for International Studies, California State University; Kaiser Permanente International; Asia Foundation; Earth Island Institute, and others.
+Program coordinator and group facilitator for educational programs sponsored by USAID and USIA, Bureau of Educational & Cultural Affairs, U.S. Department of State, Center for International Studies at California State University, Kaiser Permanente International, Asia Foundation, Earth Island Institute, and others.

 Management